To More Inquiry

 Timing: 6:30 am to 6:00 pm

-You can visit the Lodhi garden when feeling worn out or tired.
-This part is entertained by young couples and yoga enthusiasts.
+You can visit the Lodhi Garden when feeling worn out or tired.
+This part is attended by young couples and yoga enthusiasts.
 The tomb was built by the rulers in the 15th and 16th centuries.
-The garden here was constructed by the Britishers in 1936.
+The garden here was constructed by the British in 1936.

 Entry fee: Free of cost.

-This is the tallest Minar in the world that was constructed in 1193 by Different Mughal emperors and Rulers.
+This is the tallest minaret in the world that was constructed in 1193 by Different Mughal emperors and Rulers.
 Indo-Islamic architecture is used in its construction.
-It is a five-story tower, which is having India's first mosque on its ground floor.
+It is a five-story tower, which has India's first mosque on its ground floor.
 There are carvings of the Holy Quran on the wall of this tower.

 Entry fee: INR 30 Indians, INR 500 Foreigners.